 Lee’s book became an immediate success, winning the Pulitzer Prize for Fiction in 1961 and eventually selling more than 40 million copies worldwide.
 Gregory Peck won an Oscar for his portrayal of Atticus in the 1962 film version, which also nabbed statuettes for screenwriting and art direction.

 But the famously private Lee didn’t come out with a follow-up; in fact, she wouldn’t publish another book for 55 years.
-Then in 2015, HarperCollins published the recently rediscovered Go Set a Watchman.
+Then in 2015, HarperCollins published the rediscovered Go Set a Watchman.
 The book is set 20 years after the time period depicted in Mockingbird and features an aging Atticus who has embraced racist views and even attends a meeting of the Ku Klux Klan.
 Despite seriously mixed reviews, and doubts surrounding whether Lee actually wanted it published, the book was a huge hit, selling 1.1 million copies in its first week.
 The following year, Harper Lee died in Monroeville, at the age of 89.